Writing Competency Requirement

 To be eligible for graduation, all St. Lawrence students must demonstrate throughout their college careers the ability to write prose that their professors judge to be competent.

-- Each semester when reporting grades, faculty will note an IWC (inadequate writing competency) and submit a writing sample for students who have not shown satisfactory writing skills.
+1. Each semester when reporting grades, faculty members will note an IWC (Inadequate Writing Competency) and submit a writing sample for students who have not shown satisfactory writing skills.
 The faculty member also will submit the diagnostic IWC report.
-Students who receive one IWC will receive an email from the Academic Advising Office outlining writing support programs.
+Students who receive one IWC will receive an email from the Academic Advising office outlining writing support programs.

-- If students receive a second IWC notation, they must either: a) pass a .5 writing workshop course within the next two semesters, or b) satisfactorily fulfill a plan for writing improvement as specified by the Director of the WORD Studio.
-The students’ advisor also will be notified of the two IWC notations and of the plan for improvement.
+2. If students receive a second IWC notation, they must either: a) pass a .5 writing workshop course (ND-207) within the next two semesters, or b) satisfactorily fulfill a plan for writing improvement as specified by the director of the WORD Studio.
+The student’s advisor also will be notified of the two IWC notations and of the plan for improvement.

-Any student who does not develop and begin working on a plan for writing improvement in the semester following receipt of the second IWC will receive a dean’s hold and be unable to register.
-That student will have to meet with the Associate Dean for Academic Advising to agree on a plan for writing improvement to be carried out in the upcoming semester.
+Any student who does not develop and begin working on a plan for writing improvement in the semester following receipt of the second IWC will receive an advising hold and be unable to register for classes for the following semester.
+That student will have to meet with the associate dean of academic advising to agree on a plan for writing improvement to be carried out in the upcoming semester.
 Any student who fails to fulfill a plan for writing improvement in the second semester after receipt of a second IWC will be suspended.

-- Any student with three or more IWCs must take and pass a .5 writing workshop course.
-If the student has already taken the writing workshop, the student must create and execute a new plan for writing improvement with the Director of the WORD Studio.
+3. Any student with three or more IWCs must take and pass a .5 writing workshop course (ND-207).
+If the student has already taken the writing workshop, the student must create and execute a new plan for writing improvement with the director of the WORD Studio.

-- The notations of IWC are monitored by the registrar and do not appear on student official transcripts.
+4. The notations of IWC are monitored by the registrar and the associate dean of academic advising and do not appear on a student’s official transcript.